10:30 am Sunday Worship

 That’s the illusion.
 And that’s how Jesus sees all these important men as they stroll through the temple dressed in their long, flowing fancy robes.
 Going from dinner party to dinner party.
 Moving through the temple courts according to pecking order like little ducks arranged in order of importance, title, human authority.
 Just a bunch of men playing dress up, puffing out their chest, acting important.
 And as they approach him with somber faces, he’s thinking, weight in the scales and they go up and together.
 All these guys, less than a vapor.

-That’s what’s strikingly apparent in their challenge when they say in verse 2, “Tell us by what authority you do these things, or who is it gave you this authority.”
+That’s what’s strikingly apparent in their challenge, when they say in verse 2, “Tell us by what authority you do these things, or who is it gave you this authority.”
 You know what they’re acknowledging tacitly?
 His authority.
 They can’t help it.
 They’re compelled to acknowledge his authority.
 Why?
 Because there is no one like this man.
 There’s no one who speaks like him.
 There’s no one who acts like him.
-There knows no one who flexes his power like him.
+There’s no one who flexes his power like him.
 One man driving out thousands from the temple complex.
 Never seen anything like this.
 When Jesus forgave the paralytic early in his ministry, restored his ability to walk as well.
 The crowd saw it.
 Says they were afraid.

-In Matthew 9:8, “they glorified God”.
+In Matthew 9:8, “they glorified God.”
 Why?
 Because he had given such authority to men.
 They identified the source of that authority.
 It’s divine.
 This is otherworldly.
 This is an alien invasion of a different authority than I’ve ever seen.
 When he cast out demons, Luke 4:36 says, “They were all amazed and said to one another, ‘What is this word?
 For with authority and power he commands demons and they come out!’”
-“The crowds marveled, [Matthew 9:33], saying, ‘never was anything like this seen in Israel.’”
+“The crowds marveled,” Matthew 9:33, “saying, ‘never was anything like this seen in Israel.’”

 They could expand that and say never was anything seen like this in all the earth, in any age, at any time.
 His teaching unparalleled in its depth, penetrating and incisive in the power of wisdom, divine in its authority.
-Matthew 7:29 says he taught the people “as one who had authority”, present possession, “not as their scribes.”
+Matthew 7:29 says he taught the people “as one who had authority,” present possession, “not as their scribes.”
 What did their scribes do?
 Kept quoting other authorities.
 According to Rabbi so and so, according to what I read here in the tablet, according to what I read here, according to this, according to that, according to this, according to that.
 We do that too.
 According to this commentator, according to this theologian, we, I do.

 I quote people of more standing and stature than myself, people who have studied far longer, done the hard work.
 I rely on people.
 We can’t help it.
 That’s what we are, human beings.
 We don’t have all knowledge.
 We’re limited.
 Not this man.
 This man spoke from God as if he came from God, as though he had his source in the essence of God himself, which is what made arresting him so difficult.